Follow us on social networks

 Pre-Call Checklist (5 Minutes Before)

-• Internet connection verified (Ethernet or WiFi close to router?)
+• Internet connection verified (wired Ethernet or strong WiFi signal near router).

-• Notifications disabled (Do Not Disturb / Focus Assist)
+• Notifications disabled (enable Do Not Disturb / Focus Assist mode).

-• Camera is at eye level (not below or above)
+• Camera positioned at eye level (stable mount, flattering angle).

 FAQ

-I have an important meeting — can I just buy a better camera and forget about settings?
+I have an important video meeting, can I just buy a better webcam and skip the settings?

-I’m on mobile network (4G/5G) — is optimization worth it?
+I’m on a mobile network (4G/5G) for video calls, is optimization worth it?

-How much does it cost to set up the “perfect” home video studio?
+How much does it cost to set up the “perfect” home video studio for remote work and video calls?

-I see myself in preview with 2-second delay.
-Is that normal?
+I see myself in preview with a 2-second delay during video calls, is that normal?

-What metrics should I watch in internet speed tests?
+What metrics should I watch in internet speed tests for video calls and video conferencing?

-I’m in an office with bad WiFi, and the company won’t give me Ethernet.
-What do I do?
+I’m in an office with bad WiFi and the company won’t provide Ethernet, what can I do for better video call quality?

-(1) Ask IT to enable QoS priority for video calls on the router, (2) sit close to the access point, (3) disable video on large group calls, (4) turn off cloud sync.
-If nothing works — use your mobile phone on cellular network (often more stable than office WiFi).
+Try these steps: (1) Ask IT to enable Quality of Service (QoS) priority for video conferencing traffic on the router, (2) position your device close to the WiFi access point for stronger signal, (3) disable HD video during large group calls to reduce bandwidth usage, (4) turn off background cloud sync and auto updates.
+If connection issues persist, use your mobile phone on cellular data as a backup hotspot, as 4G or 5G networks can sometimes offer more stable latency than congested office WiFi.

 Will optimization help if my ISP is simply bad?